-Matt Sandler, Staff Attorney – Matt was born and raised in upstate New York.
+Matt Sandler (he/him), Staff Attorney – Matt was born and raised in upstate New York.
 After graduating from Syracuse in 2000, Matt moved to the mountains of Colorado.
 After a few years of studying gravity (skiing, rock climbing, and waiting tables) he decided to go to law school to learn how to fight for the places and values he had grown to love.
 After graduating from the University of Denver School of Law, Matt clerked for a state District Court Judge and then spent a few years working as a Colorado State Public Defender.
 He was then ready to pursue his dream of fighting for the environment and in 2010 began working as the Staff Attorney for Rocky Mountain Wild.
 Matt enjoys skiing, rock climbing, cooking, spending time with family, and since he’s had kids: sleeping.

-Paige Singer, Conservation Biologist/GIS Specialist – Born and raised on the western slope of Colorado, Paige spent her childhood acquiring a lasting love of Colorado’s wildlife and wild places.
-She left the northwest Colorado to pursue a BA in Psychology in California and a MS in Environmental Studies in Montana, only to return to her native Colorado.
+Paige Singer (she/her), Conservation Biologist/GIS Specialist – Born and raised on the western slope of Colorado, Paige spent her childhood acquiring a lasting love of Colorado’s wildlife and wild places.
+She left the northwest Colorado to pursue a BA in Psychology in California and a MS in Environmental Studies in Montana, only to return to Colorado.
 Today, as our Conservation Biologist and GIS specialist, Paige specializes in maintaining and restoring wildlife corridors throughout our region.
 She has spent countless hours alongside some of Colorado’s busiest roads, clambering through culverts and under bridges, investigating potential safe crossing opportunities for wildlife, advocating for new crossing locations, and monitoring the wildlife that could potentially use them.
 She, like her co-worker Megan, has a particular fondness for carnivores, including Canada lynx, wolverines and other spirited members of the mustelid family.